PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 schema, production occurrence, captured Swish-closure predecessor, and following Swish-QDQ-island boundary before adding characterization.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal dequant-logistic bridge result characterization checkpoint

+`_optimize_transpose_dequant_logistic_mul_quantize_bridges()` returns the
+stable one-counter dictionary
+`removed_transpose_dequant_logistic_mul_quantize_bridges`.
+Its indexed owner accepts an optional GraphIndex, and its wrapper has one model-only production call whose result is currently discarded.

+Existing owner tests fix the exact one-key result, one-refresh behavior, supplied-index currentness, protected/no-op graphs, and graph equivalence.
+A strict expected-failure orchestration contract requires the direct result to be retained as `_terminal_dequant_logistic_mul_quantize_bridge_stats`.
+It fixes the captured `_terminal_swish_residual_concat_closure_stats` predecessor and the following model-only Swish-QDQ-island owner.

+At implementation, replace only the direct expression with an assignment.
+Do not change the wrapper or indexed owner, optional GraphIndex contract, one-key schema, rewrite guards, graph mutation, tensor pruning, callback arguments, pass order, adjacent targets, dependencies, diagnostics, or TensorFlow behavior.
+The retained value must have no consumer or additional graph work.

+Characterization validation completed sequentially under `uv`:

+- indexed quantized-logistic and Swish owners plus terminal recovery/ orchestration, architecture, and pass-efficiency gate:
+  `381 passed, 1 xfailed in 18.65s`
+- branch-changed broad suite plus both indexed owners, terminal recovery/ orchestration, architecture, and pass-efficiency coverage:
+  `1432 passed, 1 xfailed in 24.24s`

+The sole strict expected failure is the intentionally unimplemented terminal dequant-logistic bridge result retention contract above.
+Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.